hsiangjenli/blog/source/_posts/note-ai-petri.en.md

 # 📌 Introduction

 Petri is a red-team tool for AI safety testing that simulates realistic interactive scenarios to detect potential model risks.
-Through collaboration between the Auditor (審計模型), Target (目標模型), and Judge (裁判模型), it performs various tasks such as general audits, multi-model comparisons, and whistleblowing tests to check whether models leak information, exhibit bias, or show other issues, improving AI safety and reliability in complex scenarios.
+Through collaboration between the Auditor, Target, and Judge, it performs various tasks such as general audits, multi-model comparisons, and whistleblowing tests to check whether models leak information, exhibit bias, or show other issues, improving AI safety and reliability in complex scenarios.

 <!-- more -->